LajosPolya/aws-cdk-templates/deploy-alb-with-ec2-auto-scaling-group/README.md

-# Deploy Application Load Balancer with EC@
+# Deploy Application Load Balancer with EC2

 This CDK app deploys an Application Load Balancer whose target is an Auto Scaling Group used to scale a set of EC2 instances.